Welcome to the CCF Fellowship for Visual Artists

 For more than a century, the California Community Foundation (CCF) has worked to improve the lives of L.A. residents.
 Every day, we witness the power of the arts to explore, unite and transform.
 We believe that everyone benefits when artists can pursue their passions and we understand how important it is to discover and support artists in the creative community.

 The CCF Fellowship for Visual Artists was initiated in 1988 through a gift from the J. Paul Getty Trust to create a Fund for Visual Artists to recognize the outstanding talent of Los Angeles-based visual artists and arts organizations.
-Over the last 29 years, the Foundation has supported more than $3 million in unrestricted funds to more than 290 artists.
-This effort has also been supported through the generosity of the Brody Arts Fund, the Atlass Fund, the Joan Palevsky Endowment for the Future of Los Angeles and other California Community Foundation donors and funds.
+Over the last 34 years, the Foundation has supported more than $3 million in unrestricted funds to more than 300 artists.
+This effort has also been supported through the generosity of the J. Paul Getty Trust Fund for the Visual Arts, the Brody Arts Fund, the T.M. and R.W.
+Brown Fund, the Jennie Strong Memorial Fund, the Joan Palevsky Endowment for the Future of Los Angeles, the Rose Anne Rice Charitable Fund and other CCF funds.

 We invite you to view the site and see the incredible work of current and past recipients.
 These images are just a sample of the depth and scope of the diverse talent of these artists.
 We are proud to celebrate and share their work with you.